asb219/evaluate-SOC-models/README.md

 conda activate eval14c
 ```

-If you don't have `conda`, download and install the newest version
+If you don't have conda, download and install the newest version
 of [Miniconda](https://docs.conda.io/en/latest/miniconda.html) for a lightweight install.
 If you prefer having a graphical user interface, get [Anaconda](https://www.anaconda.com/download/) instead.